Jstith/ZeroSpice/readme.md

 - Credential theft from compromised client devices
 - Unauthorized access from compromised client devices

-Noteably, *session hijacking* is still a legitimate attack vector against ZeroSpice.
-This is an inherant risk to all remote access protocols.
+Notably, *session hijacking* is still a legitimate attack vector against ZeroSpice.
+This is an inherent risk to all remote access protocols.
 If the JWT for the Proxy API and a SPICE configuration file are stolen in real time, they could be used to take over the user session.
 I am planning to at least partially mitigate this in future versions of the tool by making the port forwarder more picky about who and when it forwards traffic for.